 The wooden lid helps absorb the steam and liquids from the hot pot much better than a metal or iron lid.
 Since the sukiyaki pan is large, it is ideal for cooking for a family of up to five people.

-If you like to cook hot pot meals, I highly recommend grabbing a sukiyaki pan from Amazon.
+If you like to cook hot pot meals, I highly recommend grabbing a original sukiyaki pan:

-If you don’t have a sukiyaki pan, you can use a regular cast-iron pan or one with a thick bottom and high edges.
+If you don’t have a sukiyaki pan, you can use a regular cast-iron pan or any pan with a thick bottom and high edges.

 Side dishes for sukiyaki